 A third chip has been fabricated in ON Semiconductor 0.35µm technology.
 It is a cascade of Cuccaro Adder performing an addition followed by a subtraction performing a do-undo function such that output is equal to input.
 Two cascade lines of different length are embedded in this chip.
 The cascade length can be selected by a selection bit.

-This chip allow to study the impact of the reversible circuit depth (length) on the reversible computation and its impact on performances.
-A model for complexity of reversible chips is in development.
+This chip allowed to study the impact of the reversible circuit depth (length) on the reversible computation and its impact on performances.
+A model for complexity of reversible chips has been proposed.

 Two extra circuits have been favricated in UMC 130 nm and UMC 65 nm respectively.

 They are composed of one reversible full-adder circuits and one conventional full-adder circuit, both on the same chip.
-This will allow to compare the reversible circuits with conventional CMOS technology regarding performance and consumtion.
-The two chips are working properly and first results are very promissing.
+This will allow, in one hand, to compare the reversible circuits with conventional CMOS technology regarding performance and consumtion, and in the other hand, to evaluate the impact of the size reduction on the performances and consumption of reversible circuits.
+The four circuits (2 reversible circuits and 2 conventional restoring circuits) are working properly and first results are very promissing.